raphCode/master-thesis-muzero/theory.typ

 === !I

 An important distinction are !gs of !pinf and !impinf.
-A !pinf !g is one in which every !pl, at every decision point in the !g, has full knowledge of the history of the !g and the previous moves of all other !pls.
+A !pinf !g is one in which every !pl, at every !dp in the !g, has full knowledge of the !h of the !g and the previous moves of all other !pls.
 A !pl is thus fully and unambiguously informed about the current !s of the !g when he is at turn.
 Chess and Go are examples of !gs with !pinf.